-where $\mathrm{cn},\mathrm{sn},\mathrm{dn}$ are the Jacobi elliptic functions\cite{AbramovitzStegun}, $\omega$ is the field frequency.
-Such field modulation under the changing of the elliptic modulus $k$ from 0 to 1 describes the whole class of field forms from trigonometric\cite{IIRabi} ($\mathrm{cn}(\omega t|0)=\mathrm{cos}\omega t,\;\mathrm{sn}(\omega t|0)=\mathrm{sin}\omega t,\;\mathrm{dn}(\omega t|0)=1$) to the exponentially impulse ones ($\mathrm{cn}(\omega t|1)= \frac{1}{\mathrm{ch}\omega t},\;\mathrm{sn}(\omega t|1)=\mathrm{th}\omega t,\;\mathrm{dn}(\omega t|1)=\frac{1}{\mathrm{ch}\omega t}$)\cite{BambiniBerman}.
+where $\mathrm{cn},\mathrm{sn},\mathrm{dn}$ are the Jacobi elliptic functions \cite{AbramovitzStegun}, $\omega$ is the field frequency.
+Such field modulation under the changing of the elliptic modulus $k$ from 0 to 1 describes the whole class of field forms from trigonometric \cite{IIRabi} ($\mathrm{cn}(\omega t|0)=\mathrm{cos}\omega t,\;\mathrm{sn}(\omega t|0)=\mathrm{sin}\omega t,\;\mathrm{dn}(\omega t|0)=1$) to the exponentially impulse ones ($\mathrm{cn}(\omega t|1)= \frac{1}{\mathrm{ch}\omega t},\;\mathrm{sn}(\omega t|1)=\mathrm{th}\omega t,\;\mathrm{dn}(\omega t|1)=\frac{1}{\mathrm{ch}\omega t}$) \cite{BambiniBerman}.
 The elliptic functions $\mathrm{cn}(\omega t|k)$ and$\; \mathrm{sn}(\omega t|k)$ have the real period $\frac{4K}{\omega }$, while the function $\mathrm{dn}(\omega t|k)$ has a period of half the duration.
-Here $K$ is the full elliptic integral of the first kind\cite{AbramovitzStegun}.
-In other words, even though the field is periodic with a common real period $\frac{4K}{\omega }$, but as we can see, the frequency of the longitudinal field amplitude modulation is twice as high as that of the transverse field.
-We call such field consistent.\\ At $k=0$ and $h_1=h_2=h $ it is a circularly polarized magnetic field \cite {IIRabi}, where the scalar of the vector of the magnetic field does not depend on time (a rotating magnetic field), and at $k=0$ and $h_1=h, h_2=0$ it is a linearly polarized field \cite{BlochSiegert}. \\ The solution of the Schrodinger equation for a wave function does not yield directly to the physical observed values.
-In paper \cite{FeynmanVernonHellwarth} real functions have been constructed from the Schrodinger equation solutions, which have direct physical sense and whose temporary evolution supposes visualization.
-The objective of this work is to present the scheme of visualization of the dynamics polarization vector of the qudit in a magnetic field on the base of both analytical and numerical solutions for the density matrix in the Hermitian base.
+Here $K$ is the full elliptic integral of the first kind \cite{AbramovitzStegun}.
+We call such field consistent.\\ At $k=0$ and $h_1=h_2=h $ it is a circularly polarized magnetic field \cite {IIRabi}, where the scalar of the vector of the magnetic field does not depend on the time (a rotating magnetic field), and at $k=0$ and $h_1=h, h_2=0$ it is a linearly polarized field \cite{BlochSiegert}.\\ The solution of the Schrodinger equation for a wave function does not yield directly to the physical observed values.
+In the paper \cite{FeynmanVernonHellwarth} real functions have been constructed from the Schrodinger equation solutions, which have direct physical sense and whose temporary evolution supposes visualization.
+The objective of this work is to present the visualization scheme of qudit polarization vector dynamics in a magnetic field on the base of both analytical and numerical solutions for the density matrix in the Hermitian base.